Ipswich Woolpack

 owner/operator: Punch Pubs & Co (Punch Taverns)

 This friendly bar has the feel of a country pub, despite only being a short walk from the town centre.
-Adjacent to one of the entrances of Christchurch park, it comprises a tiny snug at front, flanked by a large lounge and a small public bar.
-A larger room at the back leads to a small car-park.
-It usually offers up to 6 well-kept Real Ales on hand pump and attracts a highly varied clientèle.
-The patio drinking area at the front is also often popular (weather permitting).
+It is close to one of the the main entrances to Christchurch park and comprises a tiny snug at front, flanked by a lounge and a small public bar.
+A larger room at the back leads to an external seating area and small car-park.
+The patio area at the front is well used (weather permitting).

 Although the frontage only dates from the 18th century, the Woolpack is one of Ipswich's most ancient inns; one of only 24 listed in a town assessment of 1689 and built in a century or more earlier.
 It is one of the earliest brick-built pubs in the town.
 Legend suggests the existence of ancient smugglers' tunnels from the pub to the waterfront.